cdown/tzupdate/README.rst

-tzupdate is a fully automated utility to set the system time.
-It uses your IP to geolocate you, and then links the appropriate timezone file for your location.
+tzupdate is a fully automated utility to set the system time using geolocation.

 Usage
 =====

 By default, tzupdate will geolocate you, get the timezone for that geolocation, and then attempt to link that timezone to ``/etc/localtime``.
-You can pass `-p` to print the detected timezone without linking.
-You can also pass `-a` to pass an IP address to use, instead of geolocating you.
+You can pass ``-p`` to print the detected timezone without linking.
+You can also pass ``-a`` to pass an IP address to use, instead of geolocating you.

 ::